You Have to Burn the Rope: Development

 Kian Bashiri, the game's developer, had stated in interviews that he wanted the game's entire experience to be spoiled by the title.
-Nevertheless, Justin Davis of IGN noted that there were a surprising amount of people who did not realize they had to burn the rope to win and complained that their axes did too little damage.
+Nevertheless, Justin Davis of IGN noted that there were a surprising number of people who did not realize they had to burn the rope to win and complained that their axes did too little damage.

 Reception

 You Have to Burn the Rope was a finalist for the Innovation Award at the 2009 Independent Games Festival.

 Griffin McElroy of Joystiq sarcastically praised the game for its "stunning character design, addictive gameplay, and breathtaking soundtrack", calling the game "a smörgåsbord of top-notch writing, programming, and design".

 Dan Hopper of Best Week Ever said "You Have To Burn The Rope Is By Far The Greatest Online Game I Have Ever Played".

 Legacy

 A few unrelated games have alluded to the game's title.
 The 2010 action game Red Steel 2 has a mandatory quest that parodies it, titled "You Have to Cut the Rope".
 Many months later, the MMORPG World of Warcraft added a quest titled "You Have to Burn the Ropes" in an update for the Mists of Pandaria expansion.
+Another indie game is entitled Grinning Cobossus and consists of a single boss fight against an opponent much like You Have to Burn the Rope's, with considerably more gameplay.
+The Grinning Colossus appears as the first boss in the 2012 flash game Death VS Monstars 2.